blockchain2017/LarryCoin/README.md

 # Swap WETH
 The best and fastest way to flip Shiba marketcap is to swap all of your SHIB for LRB.
 You can do this easily with Uniswap.

-# Join the QOM Community
+# Join the LRB Community
 Community is everything.
 You must be engaged.
 Same like Shiba, LRB project is 100% decentralized & community driven.
 You are on the team now.